onecompiler/docs/d.md

 # D Language Online Compiler

 Write, Run & Share D language code online using OneCompiler's D language online compiler for free.
 It's one of the robust, feature-rich online compilers for D language.
 Getting started with the OneCompiler's D language compiler is simple and pretty fast.
 The editor shows sample boilerplate code  when you choose language as `D` and start coding.
-Happy learning!

 # About D language